Game Dynamics and Equilibrium Computation in the Population Protocol Model: Introduction

-\paragraph{Other multi-player game settings} There is a large body of literature on a multi-player game setting~\cite{cesa2006prediction, nisan2007algorithmic}, in which $n$ players simultaneously choose actions at each round, and receive a payoff according to a reward function that depends on the actions of \emph{all other players}.
-In this setting, extensive work has been devoted to designing local strategies that provably converge to equilibria (over the space of all simultaneous player actions), and to determine their corresponding rates of convergence (e.g., \cite{cai2011minmax, lin2020finite, golowich2020tight}).
-This is in contrast to the setting of the present work, where only a \textit{single random pair} of nodes interacts at each round, and thus the results are not directly comparable.
+\paragraph{Other multi-player game settings} As mentioned earlier in the introduction, there is a large body of literature on other multi-player game settings.
+In the most basic, multi-agent normal-form game setting~\cite{cesa2006prediction, nisan2007algorithmic}, $n$ players simultaneously choose actions at each round, and each receives a payoff according to a reward function that depends on the actions of \emph{all other players}.
+In this setting and its closely related variants, extensive work has been devoted to designing local strategies that provably converge to an equilibrium, and to determine their corresponding rates of convergence (e.g.,~\cite{cai2011minmax, daskalakis2015approximate, lin2020finite, golowich2020tight, hu2023best}).
+This is in contrast to the setting of the present work, where only a \textit{single random pair} of agents interacts at each step, and thus these results are not directly comparable.

 An orthogonal line of work to ours previously investigated game theoretic aspects of population protocols~\cite{bournez2009playing, bournez2013population}, but the focus in these works is on understanding the \textit{computational power} of interaction rules that correspond to symmetric games.
+Additionally, some prior work~\cite{dyer2002convergence} studied certain random walk processes that model the evolution of cooperation in repeated prisoner's dilemma games in populations of interacting agents.
+However, the focus in that work is restricted to bounding the stabilization time of the process, and not on its characterization within the framework of equilibrium computation.